thnguyn2/LAVIS/README.md

 pip install -r requirements_pathai.txt
 ```

+5. To run the notebook in VS Code, you will need to modify the `jupyter.notebookFileRoot` to `${workspaceFolder}`, see [this thread](https://stackoverflow.com/questions/57422899/modulenotfounderror-no-module-named-jupyter-notebooks)
 ## Getting Started
 ### Model Zoo
 Model zoo summarizes supported models in LAVIS, to view: